About Nathan Hochman

 A Defender of Criminal Justice

-As a partner in private practice, Nathan has earned a reputation as one of the nation’s leading criminal justice defense and tax lawyers.
+As a general counsel in private practice, Nathan has earned a reputation as one of the nation’s leading criminal justice defense and tax lawyers.
 For over two decades, Nathan has represented victims of crimes and defended the constitutional rights of individuals and organizations against governmental overreach.

 Nathan holds the unique position and balanced perspective of having served on all sides of the courtroom: as a judge’s law clerk, a prosecutor and defense attorney.